edoardocattapan/ardo.github.io/_posts/2022-11-16-think-simple.md

 Think binary.
 Things are black or white.
-Every shade of grey is a peculiar combination of black and white pixels.
+If you look close enough, every shade of grey is a peculiar combination of black and white pixels.
-Every shade of grey is an optical illusion of holistic perception.
+Every shade of grey - every complexity - is an optical illusion of holistic perception.
+There does not need to be confusion, when complexity is debunked into simplicity.

 Think of what you want to do.
 Do it.

-Fuck optimism and pessimism, fuck doubt, fuck hope, fuck that confusion.
+Fuck optimism and pessimism, fuck doubt, fuck hope, fuck that complex confusion.

 Just do it.